-- The NetBackup server software is installed and operational on the NetBackup server.
-The NetBackup server platform can be any that NetBackup supports.
-See the NetBackup Installation Guide. - Make sure that you configure any backup media that the storage unit uses.
-The number of media volumes that are required depends on several things: - The devices used and storage capacity of the media - The sizes of the databases that you want to back up - The amount of data that you want to archive - The size of your backups - The frequency of backups or archives - The length of retention of the backup images
+- The NetBackup server software is installed and operational on the NetBackup server. - See the NetBackup Installation Guide.

+- Make sure that you configure any backup media that the storage unit uses.
+The number of media volumes that are required depends on several things: - The devices that are used and storage capacity of the media - The sizes of the databases that you want to back up - The amount of data that you want to archive - The size of your backups - The frequency of backups or archives - The length of retention of the backup images